Theory of Operation

 Response Spectrum

-Fig. 12 Spectral response of the light sensor
+Fig. 14 Spectral response of the visual light source and sensor

 Footnotes